-2. The agreements built by the actors in the two Belgian agroecological food systems initiatives dimensions from the agricultural and social standpoints.
+2. Agreements built by the actors in the two Belgian agroecological organizations

+Two Belgian organizations were studied, namely, Agribio and Les Grosses Légumes.
+These case studies were chosen for their diversity, complementarity, and their agroecological dimensions from the agricultural and social standpoints.
 Both of them attempt to find ways to reclaim the ownership of the entire food system.